 - of the final financial statements and of the original supporting documents or photocopies of the originals certified by the Entity and shall address the Entity a first request for documents (elements relating to the financial audit and to the audit of the internal control system); - of the contracts documentation (both for procurement) and their location.
-Based on the list of contracts annexed to the TOR, he / she will address the Entity a first request for documents.
+Based on the indicative list of contracts (under review/validation by AFD) annexed to the TOR, he / she will address the Entity a first request for documents.